Cataloging Unit Head

 - Perform authority control

-ALA-accredited master’s degree in library and information science, or equivalent advanced degree.
-A minimum of two years post-MLS or paraprofessional cataloging experience in an academic or special library utilizing current cataloging rules and MARC formats.
+Required: ALA-accredited master’s degree in library and information science, or equivalent advanced degree.
+A minimum of two years post-MLS or paraprofessional cataloging experience in an academic, public or special library utilizing current cataloging rules and MARC formats.
 Experience with an ILS and a national bibliographic utility.
 Effective leadership skills.
 Effective verbal, written and presentation communication skills.
 A commitment to professional development.
 A demonstrated ability to work collaboratively in cross-functional working groups as well as independently as needed.

 Salary & Benefits: